 Qualified Whiting Services technicians methodically inspect your material handling equipment and provide a detailed visual report with prioritized deficiencies.
-Whether it’s a large double girder overhead crane, a small 1/2 ton jib crane, or a rail drop table, Whiting Services has the answer.
-Our crane inspections (CHIP) and rail inspections (RHIP) programs provide a clear and easy to understand report that shows the details you need to make an informed decision about repairing or replacement components.
-Our dedicated service professionals take the time to review your crane inspections and rail equipment inspections results, so you have a clear understanding of the maintenance implications within the report.
+Whether it’s a large double girder overhead crane, a small 1/2 ton jib crane, or a gantry crane, Whiting Services has the answer.
+Our crane inspections (CHIP) programs provide a clear and easy to understand report that shows the details you need to make an informed decision about repairing or replacement components.
+Our dedicated service professionals take the time to review your crane inspections results, so you have a clear understanding of the maintenance implications within the report.

 Do you need a periodic annual inspection for OSHA compliance to regulation 1910.179, or a more frequent quarterly, monthly, or even weekly inspection?
 Whiting Services has qualified and experienced personnel to make sure you receive a thorough inspection.

 Whiting Services technicians check up to 250 points during their intensive crane inspection.
 These points include all visible mechanical and electrical parts, and other OSHA compliance requirements like platforms, ladders, and railings.
 At the completion of the service, we discuss the results of the inspection with the appropriate representatives of your organization.